isntlee/PopFlix/README.md

 ## Features:

 **API**
-- Adaptive API allowing completely arbitrary depth of channels/objects, see location:
+- Adaptive API allowing completely arbitrary depth of Channels/objects, see location:
     ```
     popflix\contents\api
     ```

 **Channel rating command**
-- Depth-first search algorithm to trace all nodes (channel's ratings), summing them on each branch (superchannel) backtracking to root (origin channel).
+- Depth-first search algorithm to trace all nodes (Channel's ratings), summing them on each branch (superchannel) backtracking to root (origin Channel).
 - To run this management command, add below to terminal:

     ```